yuanmaria/sub-reddit/README.md

 In the project directory, you can run:

+### `npm i`

+Install all dependencies and library to the `node_modules` for running the app.

 ### `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+You may need to manually rerun the command when you make changes.\
 You may also see any lint errors in the console.

 ### `npm test`